AlexCampanozzi/HomoDeUS/README.md

 	cd ../
 	catkin_make -DCMAKE_BUILD_TYPE=Release

+## Install the necessary packages and modules
-## Install Pip
+# Install Pip
 Since the project is on ROS Melodic, it is in Python 2.7 by default.
 Pip deprecated support for Python 2.7 so it can't be installed directly.
-You will have to install it from the source directly.
+You will have to install it manually from the source.

 	cd ~
 	sudo apt-get install curl